Diagnosis of CML

-Most cells in the human body contain 23 pairs of chromosomes.
+Most cells in the human body have 23 pairs of chromosomes.
 Chromosomes are threadlike structures that contain sets of instructions known as genes.

-In nearly all people with CML, chromosome 22 is abnormal and is known as the Philadelphia chromosome (see diagram below).
+In nearly all people with CML, chromosome 22 is abnormal and is known as the Philadelphia chromosome.

 The Philadelphia chromosome is not inherited and cannot be passed on to your children – it is a genetic change that happens to some people during their lifetime.
-This chromosome contains the BCR-ABL gene.
-The diagram below explains the process.
+This chromosome contains the BCR-ABL gene (see diagram below).

 BCR-ABL is considered a cancer gene because it is present only in developing leukaemia cells.
-It tells the body to produce an abnormal protein called tyrosine kinase, which instructs leukaemia cells to grow and multiply.
+It switches on one of the proteins of the leukaemia cells, called tyrosine kinase.
+This protein tells leukaemia cells to grow and multiply.
 All people with CML are treated with drugs to block tyrosine kinase (see Targeted therapy).